FAQs

 Advisory

-The Advisory advises and guides the technical discussions and expertise of the Principles, including creating and revising the scope of the Principles or the decarbonization trajectory.
-It ensures the used methodology and data found in the Principles are current, relevant, and simple to implement for Signatories.
-The Advisory is also involved in working groups and takes part in the Steering Committee or Technical Committee meetings as needed.
+The advisory advises and guides the technical discussions and expertise of the Principles, including creating and revising the scope of the Principles or the decarbonisation trajectory.
+It ensures the used methodology and data found in the Principles are current, relevant, and simple to implement for signatories.
+The advisory is also involved in working groups and takes part in the Steering Committee or Technical Committee meetings as needed.
+Current technical advisories are UMAS and Rocky Mountain Institute.

 POSEIDON PRINCIPLES